Top HR Metrics to Prioritize This Year

 • Employee Net Promoter Score (eNPS): Gauges employee engagement and the likelihood they would recommend your organization as a great place to work.

-• Employee satisfaction: An important metric to distinguish from engagement, employee satisfaction measures the day-to-day contentment of your teams.
+• Employee satisfaction: An important metric to distinguish from engagement, employee satisfaction measures the day-to-day happiness of your teams.

 • Internal mobility rate: Tracks the percentage of roles filled by existing employees.
 This metric supports growth, protects retention, and saves resources.